 After the notorious Sharpeville massacre of 1960, mixed-race bands and audiences were defying the increasingly strict apartheid laws, and jazz symbolized resistance, so the government closed a number of clubs and harassed the musicians.
 Ibrahim himself lived mostly in exile from the early 60’s, in New York and Europe, and is one of very few surviving artists of that era who continues to have a vibrant recording and performing career, well into his eighties.

-For more than a quarter-century he has toured the world extensively, appearing at major concert halls, clubs and festivals, giving sell-out performances, as solo artist or with other renowned artists (notably, Max Roach, Carlos Ward and Randy Weston).
+For more than a quarter-century he has toured the world extensively, appearing at major concert halls, clubs and festivals, giving sell-out performances, as solo artist or with other renowned artists (notably, Max Roach and Carlos Ward).

 His latest solo album, Dream Time, will be released on Enja Records in Spring 2019.
 It will be Ibrahim’s first solo release since 2014 and Matthias Winckelmann, founder of Enja Records, has already announced it to be a ‘breathtakingly beautiful recording’.

 Transport information for Indigo2, At the O2 Tube: North Greenwich – Jubilee Line Thames Clippers: The O2 Express Service every 15 minutes from the West End Buses: 129, 161, 188, 422, 472 & 486